mortang2410/dotfiles/README.md

 ## Installation guide

+** The rest is about installation.
+In my opinion, using other people's configuration files, or borrowing parts from them, can indeed save time, but it also means there are many options and (ingenious) workarounds in those files that you will know nothing about.
+So, as with most things in life, there is a tradeoff.
+If you can accept that, proceed. **

 This guide is meant for Ubuntu users, but it should be the same for other distributions, as long as one knows the equivalent packages / package managers.
 Besides, Archers and Gentoomen need no guides. ;)